awesome-flow/flow/README.md

 So, if you have any interest in Flow, please do join the project.
 Don't hesitate to reach out to us if you have any questions or feedback.
 And enjoy hacking!

+## Milestones and a Bigger Picture

+The short-term plans are defined as milestones.
+Milestones are described on Github and represent some sensible amount of work and progress.
+For now, the project milestones have no time constraints.
+A milestone is delivered and closed onse all enlisted features are done.
+Each successfuly finished milestone initiates a minor release version bump.

+Regarding a bigger picture, the ambitions of the project is to become a generic mature framework for building sidecars.
+This might be a long-long road.
+In the meantime, the project would be focusing on 2 primary directions: core direction and plugin direction.

+The core activity would be focusing on general system performance, bugfixing, common library interface enhancements, and some missing generic features.

+The plugin direction would be aiming to implement as many 3rd party integration connectors as needed.
+Among the nearest goals: Graphite, Redis, Kafka, Pulsar, Bookkeeper, etc. Connectors that will end up in flow-plugins repo should be reliable, configurable and easily reusable.

 ## Concepts